EMPIRE COACH VOL. 1:

 Lacey laughed loudly as she tossed her hair and re-crossed her legs towards him, “Oh sure, it’s my face that you were looking at, Jay.”

 He smiled and dropped some serious eye-contact, “It’s true you’ve got great tits, Lace’, but so does every other porn princess.
-I’ve high standards.
+I’ve high standards & see art in everything.
 You wouldn’t be nearly as enticing without the fire you show on-screen.”

 Lacey quirked her mouth to the side, full of doubt.

 Jay continued, “Think about watching a child.
-Do you know when a kid’s having fun, or they’re telling a fib, or when they really hurt themselves?”
+Do you know when a kid’s having fun, or telling a fib, or when they’ve really hurt themselves?”

 “Exactly,” Jay nodded, but Lacey didn’t relent.

 “Come on, though… that’s totally different.
 My audience doesn’t care about my emotions like they care about a kid.
+They want sex.
 I might be a great actress, but nobody cares.
 Even my agent thinks they showed my face too much in that film.”

 “Get a new agent then,” Jay fired back.